manzur-shaheed/ms-regex-tutorial/README.md

 For instance, if we need to find programming languages: HTML, PHP, Java,JavaScript or Script, the corresponding regex is: `HTML|PHP|Java(Script)?`.

 ### Flags
-Flags in regular expressions influences searching behaviour of given patterns.
+Flags in regular expressions influences searching behavior of given patterns.
 Below are some of the regex flags -

 |Flag	|Name	|Modification|
 |-----|-----|------------|